-There are three main benefits of Dark Mode on iOS 13 — and there’s a one that's missing here that I will explain.
+There are three main benefits of Dark Mode on iOS 13, as we found in our iOS 13 review — and there’s a one that's missing here that I will explain.

 - Dark Mode looks cool.

 - Dark Mode makes content easier on the eyes.

 - You will piss off other people around you less when Dark Mode's enabled.

 As someone who spends entirely too much time looking at his phone, I appreciate the latter two benefits the most.
 I had a chance to get a first look at Dark Mode on the iPhone XS Max and got even more time when I was reviewing the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
 And there is a welcome subtlety to the whole aesthetic.

 White backgrounds can be a bit overwhelming, but Dark Mode lets you focus on the main content more, whether it's new Memoji stickers in messages or browsing through playlists in Apple Music.
 Browsing through photos also feels more intimate and immersive with Dark Mode engaged.

 It’s also easy to turn on Dark Mode.
 You can do it right from within Control Center with a dedicated button.
 Even better, you can schedule Dark Mode to turn on and off at a specific time or based on sunrise and sunset.

 Apple clearly thought about how Dark Mode affects the entire iOS interface.
 Say you’re in email and you’re composing a new message.
 Your inbox will be a lighter shade of black in the background, while the compose window is true black.
 This layering makes using Dark Mode more intuitive for navigating iOS 13.